jason-whitted/redux-101/03-basics/README-01-setup.md

 That's it.
 Now our components all have access to the state store.

+`Provider` is simply using React Context under the hood.
+This allows you to have access throughout your application without using prop drilling.

+The `react-redux` library also provides hooks (`useSelector`, `useDispatch`) for functional components and a HOC (`connect`) for class components to connect to the store.
+These helpers will automatically subscribe to the store and cause re-renders when specific data has changed.

 # DevTools
 At this point we've created a store, but since we haven't yet created any actions to change the store or selectors to read from the store we don't have "proof" that the store is there.